-Islands around the world face very specific challenges in their development.
+When it comes to sustainability, Islands around the world face very specific challenges.
 Islands, of course, are extremely diverse in form, but despite their many differences, there are big opportunities for collaboration between them.
 From the Caribbean, to Patagonia, to Europe and the Pacific, islands can benefit from sharing knowledge and learning from one other.
 However, the practical difficulties of language, distance and cost mean that often, opportunities for face-to-face meetings and exchange can be infrequent.

 Despite the considerable distance between them and the differences in climates, economies, political status and culture, islands stand to gain greatly by sharing their experiences with successful (and unsuccessful) projects.
 Smaller islands are extremely vulnerable to climate change, and many are pioneering new strategies for climate mitigation and adaptation in the face of advancing threats.
 Despite contributing less than 0.5% of global greenhouse gas emissions, small island developing states (SIDS) are the most affected regions by climate change and are urgently looking for solutions to better cope with the threats.